 70368-01 INSPECTION OBJECTIVE

-01.01 To ascertain whether the licensee procedure for the performance of Containment Integrated Leak Rate Tests (CILRTs) compl with regulatory requirements, guidance, and licensee commitments.prior to
+01.01 To ascertain whether the licensee’s program and procedures for the performance of Containment Integrated Leak Rate Tests (CILRTs) comply with regulatory requirements, guidance, and the licensee’s commitments.
+This inspection procedure is for the review of the CILRT program under IMC 2504 prior to initial fuel load.
+Inspection procedures 70307, 70313, and 70323 provide guidance for the review of CILRT performance.

-01.02 To evaluate the of the procedure
+01.02 To evaluate the content of the licensee’s CILRT procedures for compliance with programmatic requirements, prerequisites, and FSAR commitments.
+Inspection Procedure (IP) 70307, “Containment Integrated Leak Rate Test Procedure Review,” provides guidance for verifying the technical adequacy of the CILRT testing procedures.

 70368-02 INSPECTION REQUIREMENTS